PDDL Axioms Are Equivalent to Least Fixed Point Logic (Extended Version): Abstract

 \section{Abstract}

 Axioms are a feature of the Planning Domain Definition Language PDDL that can be considered as a generalization of database query languages such as Datalog.
 The PDDL standard restricts negative occurrences of predicates in axiom bodies to predicates that are directly set by actions and not derived by axioms.
 In the literature, authors often deviate from this limitation and only require that the set of axioms is stratifiable.
-Both variants can express exactly the same queries as least fixed-point logic, indicating that negative occurrences of derived predicates can be eliminated.
-We present the corresponding transformation.
+We show that both variants can express exactly the same queries as least fixed point logic.
+They are thus strictly more expressive than stratified Datalog, which aligns with another restriction on axioms occasionally considered in the planning literature.
+Complementing this theoretical analysis, we also present a compilation that eliminates negative occurrences of derived predicates from PDDL axioms.

+This is an extended version of an ICAPS 2026 paper \cite{grundke-roeger-icaps2026-to-appear}.
+The main difference is the full proof of Theorem \ref{thm:stagelemma}.